 Having this financial plan allows the owner to track actual events against the financial plan and make adjustments as the year passes.
 This is invaluable to the owner in order to keep the business out of financial trouble in a changing economic environment.
 If the business firm needs a bank loan or other financing, these pro forma financial statements are usually required.

 Small businesses can develop their pro forma financial statements for varying time periods.
 The most common time periods are either six months or one year.
-Sets of pro forma financial statements for three or five year time periods are often developed to present to banks or equity investors when seeking financing.
+Sets of pro forma financial statements for three or five year time periods are often developed for banks or equity investors when seeking financing.
 Both venture capitalists and angel investors require pro forma financial statements.

-In order to prepare a comprehensive financial plan, the best method to use is to first prepare a pro forma financial statement.
-Then, prepare a cash budget and, finally, a pro forma budget sheet.
+In order to prepare a comprehensive financial plan, the best method is to first prepare a pro forma financial statement.
+Then, you will need a cash budget and, finally, a pro forma budget sheet.
 Here is an overview of each of these statements.

 Pro Forma Income Statement